Transcript from the video...

 Active learning ideas - what can I do to make my lessons more active?

 We’ve set up our classroom, introduced the whole concept of getting active, prepared for any behaviour issues – but what things can I actually do to start getting them active?

 In this blog, I’m going to focus on some great ideas for you, if you’re used to doing this already then hopefully, you’ll just take some really cool things to do from this.
 The video is the best way to understand this section as it covers examples of the approaches I’m going to talk about.

 There are two areas to active learning, and that's your active lessons and then there's the brain breaks or what I like to call active blasts, which you literally can slot in anytime and anyplace.

 In a brain break or active blasts; if you see you've got a room full of kids that are feeling sluggish, and you start to see a dip with their behaviour, then you know to slip in a quick active blast so you can refresh everybody and then get back down to business.

 Whereas an active lesson is much more, this is activity integrated as part of the lesson.
 You still have the same lesson outcome; it’s just taught in a more active way.
 This might include really low-level activity such as getting the pupils to collect data from around the room rather than just being handed to them on their desk.
 So let me take you through.

-Just going to say it's a lesson you would be teaching already, but we're going to give you some ideas on to make that active rather than a sedentary lesson.
+I'm just going to say, it's a lesson you would be teaching already, but we're going to give you some ideas on how to make that active rather than a sedentary lesson.
 So one pain point I hear a lot is, ‘how can I get my classroom active without any chaos and getting the kids to actually calm down after we've been a bit more active?’.